Day 2Bessyboot Mon 3 Aug

 Map

-New map created for this event.
-Likely to be at a scale of 1:7500 for all courses.
-5m contours.
+Three new maps have been created for this event.
+Bessyboot (Red start) and The Coombe (Blue start) at a scale of 1:7500 with 5m contours for all courses.
 Intention is to use white as rough open to aid clarity rather than the ISOM yellow shade.
 Printing likely to be A4 portrait for all courses.

 Safety